Please wait...

 Q. Data entry/follow-up - In what time frame should I collect the 6/12 month follow up questionnaire data?

-A. For the 6 and 12 month questionnaire follow up telephone calls, we advise that the data should be collected from the patient within 30 days (+/-) of the due date.
-We provide telephone follow up guide scripts on the Study Documents page to assist you to make the calls.
+For the 6 and 12-month questionnaire follow-up telephone calls, we advise that the data should be collected from the patient within 30 days (+/-) of the due date.

 Q. Data entry/follow up - Can I still input 6/12 month questionnaire data even if a record is locked?